 We met yesterday at Indigo Yorkdale, and you signed a copy of No More Assholes for me.
 I started reading it as soon as I got home.
 I’ve already left sticky notes on the pages I know I’ll need to reference as I continue to heal.

 Thank you for listening to my story.
-Breaking up with this guy was the scariest and bravest thing I’ve done.
+Breaking up with this guy was both the scariest and bravest thing I’ve ever done.
 I thought I was going to marry him and have a family.
 He said, and still insists, that he wants to marry me too.
 That he’s had chances in the past to get married and always said no. After everything he’s done to me, I don’t trust a word he says.
 He could tell me the sky is blue and I wouldn’t believe him.